andr-dev/Chromethesia/README.md

 ### Method #2 (Customize the 🎨 Color Palette)

 Currently, the color values are hard coded into a file called background.js in a data table at the top of the file.
 First, download the source code of the latest release found at https://github.com/andr-dev/Chromethesia/releases.
 Extract the zip and open a file called background.js with a code editor.
 Edit the hex color values to your preference and then save the file.
 To install the extension, go to chrome://extensions/ and enable the "Developer Mode" toggle in the top right corner.
 Then, select load unpacked and select the extracted folder where you made the edits.
-Chromesthesia should now be installed!
+Chromethesia should now be installed!

 ## Contributing